nanoframework/nf-Visual-Studio-extension/README.md

 Please follow the instructions [here](http://docs.myget.org/docs/walkthrough/getting-started-with-vsix#Working_with_your_Vsix_feed) on how to add the feed to your Visual Studio instance.
 Use this URL for the feed: `https://www.myget.org/F/nanoframework-dev/vsix/`.

+## Developing for the Visual Studio extension

+If you are working on developing code for **nanoFramework** Visual Studio extension please take a look at the available documentation [here]().

 ## Credits